Skip to main content

 Mapping to Applicant Portal Field

-The Application Status filter is available for Organization-level Users.
+The Application Status filter is generally available for Organization-level Users.
 It refers to the status of each application an applicant has submitted.
-For example, Aimee Applicant might have 4 applications in the following statuses:

 • 2 Received